 New features will be contributed upstream to OpenJDK.
 If not accepted, it still might be included in SapMachine, and even backported to earlier versions.

-Java LTS version 11 is available, supported until 2022/09.
+Java LTS version 11 is available and supported until 2022/09.
 Only the latest non-LTS version is available (at the moment of writing Java 14), supported until 2020/09.
 Older versions are available in the archives.

 Zulu is a branded version of the OpenJDK, but free to use, without any restrictions.
 Optional paid support is offered by the maintainer, Azul Systems.